jdmonin/JSettlers2/doc/Readme.developer.md

 Before building, make sure you have the Java Development Kit version 6 or later.
 If you simply want to run the client or server, you only need the Java Runtime (JRE).
+Extra tests in the build want python 2.7 or later for unittest discovery.

 If you wish to maintain a user database for your server, you need MySQL or PostgreSQL installed and configured, or the sqlite jdbc driver for a file-based local database.